FultonGreiner/FultronRTOS/README.md

 - **Interrupt Handlers**: FultronRTOS includes a set of interrupt handler functions that are used to handle various hardware interrupts that occur on the MCU.
 These functions ensure that real-time applications can run smoothly without any interruptions.

-- **Scheduler**: The scheduler is the heart of FultronRTOS.
-It is responsible for allocating CPU time to each task, ensuring that real-time applications are executed in a timely manner.
-The scheduler is designed to be highly efficient and flexible, allowing for a wide range of real-time applications to be run on the MCU.
+- **Scheduler** [IN PROGRESS]: The scheduler is responsible for allocating CPU time to each task, ensuring that real-time applications are executed in a timely manner.
+The scheduler is designed to be efficient and flexible, allowing for a wide range of real-time applications to be run on the MCU.

 ## License